albertocarcache/SQL-Learning-Journey-Udemy/README.md

 ## 🧠 Topics Learned

-During this course, I acquired and practiced fundamental concepts of Python programming, including:
+During this course, I acquired and practiced fundamental concepts of SQL, including:

 * **Introduction to SQL:** Learn what SQL is, why it matters, how databases work, and how to set up your full SQL environment.
 * **Querying Data (SELECT):** Master SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, DISTINCT, TOP, and query execution order.